gaycodegal/sniffle-interpreter/README.md

 # The Sniffle Interpreter

-Not well written, but functional and small.
+Not well written, but functional, small, and reasonably fast.
+Written in C/C++.
+Also available in JavaScript for kicks.

 ## Language Features (Current)